rickardlindberg/rickardlindberg.me/writing/projectional-editor-design-limit/index.markdown

 ---
-title: "DRAFT: I hit the limit of the design of my projectional editor"
+title: "DRAFT: How should I evolve the design of my projectional editor?"
-date: 2022-11-20
+date: 2022-11-23
-tags: draft
+tags: rlproject,draft
 ---

 I am writing this blog post to help me get unstuck.

 I tried to implement the next thing in my projectional editor and I felt like I had hit the limit of what the design was capable of.
 There was no way I could add this next thing.

 I had to modify the design.